watermint/toolbox/docs/guides/dropbox-business.md

 ## Team folder operation commands

 You can create, archive or permanently delete team folders by using the below commands.
-Please consider using `teamfolder batch` commands if you need to handle multiple team folders.
+Please consider using `dropbox team teamfolder batch` commands if you need to handle multiple team folders.

 | Command                                                                                                                     | Description                            |
 |-----------------------------------------------------------------------------------------------------------------------------|----------------------------------------|